maxmjt/identity-service/README.md

 http://localhost:9595/example/users
 ```

-The request will make use of the __userId__ parameter required and obtained from the social-identity service, also a request body that will be sent in json content type as follows:
 La peticion hace uso de un request body que se enviara en json content tipo como se muestra a continuacion.

 ~~~~{.json}